jch254/audio-insights/README.md

 I aimed to keep things simple, avoid reinventing the wheel and embrace essentialism (use as little as possible).
 Using a component library ([Rebass](http://jxnblk.com/rebass/)) proved invaluable.
 I was able to concentrate on 'business logic' yet still create something presentable.
 I also focused on using React and Redux best practices and making the app as responsive as possible.
 This project was written with a functional mindset with help from Immutable.js and Reselect for efficient client-side data manipulation.

-This project is deployed to AWS on S3, CloudFront is used as a CDN and Route 53 is used for DNS.
-All infrastructure is defined as code in the [/infrastructure](../master/infrastructure) directory.
-Manual steps suck so this project uses Bitbucket Pipelines to automate the build and deployment to AWS - see [bitbucket-pipelines.yml](../master/bitbucket-pipelines.yml).
-AWS credentials are set in this file to take advantage of [Bitbucket Pipelines environment variables](https://confluence.atlassian.com/bitbucket/environment-variables-in-bitbucket-pipelines-794502608.html).

-I'd be thankful for any feedback or suggestions.
-I look forward to applying the skills I've acquired building this app on future projects.

 ![Mosaic](https://img.jch254.com/Mosaic.png)